-On the next screen, You can determine the privacy setting for your guide.
-If you’re not sure about the privacy setting you want, please click here for more information.
+Privacy: On the next screen, you can determine the privacy setting for your guide.

-The Sharing option allows attendees to share sessions, speakers, and other aspects of the guide.
+Sharing: The Sharing option allows attendees to share the guide via Twitter, Facebook, messaging, and email.

 Building a Guide

-Once you have created a guide, you will arrive at the guide-building canvas.
+Once you have created a guide, you will arrive at the guide-building editor.
 Here you can draft your content and design a great tool for your users.

-On the left side of the screen, you have your navigation menu.
+Your navigation menu is on the left side of the screen.
 This is what your users will see in the menu in the app.

 The middle of the screen shows a preview of your guide.
-In the example above, the General Info module is the home screen, so the canvas shows a preview of that menu item.
+In the example above, the General Info module is the home screen, so the editor shows a preview of that menu item.

 To the right, you will see a progress bar.
 Builder will alert you to any menu items missing content.
 When you’re ready to publish, the Submit guide button will no longer be grayed out and will be clickable.

-Now to add content.
-To add any feature to your guide click Add feature to your guide at the top of the menu bar on the right.
+To add any feature to your guide click Add feature to your guide at the top of the navigation menu on the left.
 You can find out more about adding specific features via the links below.

 Click Back to Dashboard to access your guide dashboard.
 Here you can dive back into guide-building, or view the Activity History to see what changes were made and when.
 You can also create surveys, schedule notifications, add collaborators to help build your guide, explore promotional materials, and even review the metrics when your guide is in use.

-When editing your guide, you will see the Quick Search option on the menu at the top right.
-Click on the magnifying glass or click on the Search this Guide bar (you can also type the "t" key on your keyboard to access Quick Search.
+When editing your guide, you will see the quick search option on the menu at the top right.
+Click on the magnifying glass or click on the Search this Guide bar.
 Start typing your search term and click on the result when it appears.
 You can search for specific custom list items, features, schedules, sessions, and even areas of your guide (Metrics, Surveys, and much more).

 Viewing a Guide

-When you are ready to share your guide, click Publish.
+When you are ready to share your guide, click Submit guide.
 Your guide will need to be reviewed before it’s approved and accessible.
-You can read more about publishing here.

 Will users require Internet access to access my guide?